servicetitan/Stl.Fusion.Samples/docs/tutorial/Part06.md

   it produces under the hood tracks all the dependencies and gets invalidated once any of them does, which triggers `Invalidated` event on a state, and consequently, `StateChanged` event on the component.
-And since we're using `ILiveState` here, the state itself will use its `UpdateDelayer` to wait a bit and recompute itself using the same `ComputeState` method.
+And since we're using `IComputedState` here, the state itself will use its `UpdateDelayer` to wait a bit and recompute itself using the same `ComputeState` method.
 - This state is configured by its own `ConfigureState` method - in particular, you can provide its initial value, `UpdateDelayer`, etc.
+- By default:
+  - Change of component parameters triggers state recomputation
+  - `ComputeState` call is synchronized (i.e. executed via Blazor's `InvokeAsync`), so it's safe to access and modify component fields there
+  - You can disable any of these options in component constructor or `InitializeAsync`.

 So to have a component that automatically updates once the output of some Compute Service (or a set of such services) changes, all you need is to: